coderefinery/gitlab-runner/README.md

     * `initial_shared_runners_registration_token`: the token used for shared runners (you don't need to set this if you don't plan to have shared runners)
+    * `runner_deployment_type`: whether to deploy the runners by creating a "gitlab-runner" Docker container per runner configuration (option 'docker') or by installing a native binary from GitLab's yum repository (option 'rpm').
+      The default is 'docker'.
+    * `runner_concurrency`: optionally set global 'concurrent' -parameter in the gitlab-runner config file.

 ## Runner configuration